The year 2019 is poised to offer 1.92 billion ecommerce shoppers. That is if you can get them to your site.

 - Web copy

-Listing the same old product descriptions and statistics is boring, be memorable instead.
+Listing the same old product descriptions and statistics is boring.
+Instead, choose to be memorable.

 With content, you can also showcase the industry authority your brand commands.
 This need not be limited to your products and services.
 Discuss the issues that are important to your customers.

-You may not get results immediately, but content marketing will impact future conversions.
+While you may not get results immediately, content marketing will impact future conversions.

 Good ecommerce content includes compelling descriptions of product attributes.
-All sense of touch, sight, or smell is eliminated in online sales.
-So, it’s critical to ensure your product descriptions give your customers the same feeling they would get in an actual store. (source)
+This means all senses of touch, sight, or smell are eliminated in online sales.
+So it’s critical to ensure your product descriptions give your customers the same feeling they would get in an actual store.